Supercolony-net/openbrush-contracts/examples/timelock-controller/README.md

 }
 ```

-4. Inherit the implementation of `TimelockController` and `AccessControl` traits.
+4. Inherit implementations of `TimelockController` and `AccessControl` traits.
 You can customize (override) methods in this `impl` block.

 ```rust
 // `TimelockController` is an extension for `AccessControl`, so you have to implement logic related to both modules.